 On top of all of this, the SSL 2+ also comes bundled with Vocalstrip 2 and Drumstrip, which are both original channel strips from SSL Native.
 These two plugins will give you the power to easily achieve powerful and articulate vocal and drum sounds.

-It may not be the most expensive software package we’ve ever seen, but you do end up with some pretty cool stuff to get you started.
+It may not be the most expensive software package I’ve ever seen, but you do end up with some pretty cool stuff to get you started.

 Compared to other audio interfaces

-The SSL 2+ is absolutely incredible for what it is, but before we tell you to just go and buy it, here are a few options worth considering.
+The SSL 2+ is absolutely incredible for what it is, but before I tell you to just go and buy it, here are a few options worth considering.

-For more great options, check out our pick of the best audio interfaces for home and professional studios.
+For more great options, check out my updated pick of the best audio interfaces for home and professional studios.

 Overall, these two interfaces are largely the same despite some minor differences, not to mention the jump in price.
 The main difference is in terms of connectivity.